dgw/MobilePress/readme.txt

 process.
 There are just a few steps below which you will easily be able to follow.
 Lets go!

-= Important Note About Auto Upgrading =
+= Important Note About Auto-Upgrading =

 If you are using the WordPress plugin auto-updater you will need to back up your themes folder (if you have made custom changes to the default